Q: What is the age range for enrollment at Shepherd’s Hill Academy?

 Q: Does Shepherd’s Hill Academy work with students with Individualized Education Programs (IEPs)?

 A: Shepherd’s Hill Academy offers a variety of options to students who excel academically.
-We can offer on-site electives, as well as electives through Georgia Virtual School.
-We also offer AP class and Dual Enrollment (online) classes through a local 4-year college.
+We offer assigned on-site electives.
+We also offer Dual Enrollment (online) classes through a local 4-year college.
 Students are also encouraged, but not required, to make visits to various colleges, speak with recruiters, or explore other career options as part of our program.
 SAT/ACT prep and transportation to testing is also available for students.

 Q: Does Shepherd’s Hill Academy enact a dress code for the students to follow?

 A: Yes.
-All SHA students are required to wear khakis and a nice dress shirt for class.
+All SHA students are required to wear khakis and a nice shirt for class.

-Q: What are Shepherd Hill Academy’s accreditations from the state of Georgia?
+Q: What are Shepherd’s Hill Academy’s accreditations from the state of Georgia?

 A: Proof of our accreditation can be found online on the Georgia Accreditation Commission under the Educational Agencies with Special Purposes link.